 Turtles have already imprinted to their natal beach

-Turtles need time to imprint to their natal beach of Padre Island
+Turtles need time to imprint to Padre Island (their natal beach)

 Can we touch the turtles?

-No. For several reasons, involving federal laws the health and safety of both the turtles and visitors, we cannot allow visitors to touch the sea turtles.
-Only permitted and trained staff and volunteers handle them, and they wear gloves.
+No. For several reasons, involving federal laws and the health and safety of both the turtles and visitors, we cannot allow visitors to touch the sea turtles.
+Only permitted and trained staff and volunteers are allowed to handle the turtles, and they wear gloves.

 I have mobility concerns.
 Is there a way for me to see a release?